nas233/rsschool-cv/cv.md

 ## About me

-I studied economics in Univercity, relocated to new country two years ago, since then working with diffent small IT projects, nowadays mostly on Laravel and Yii.
+I studied economics in Univercity, relocated to new country three years ago, since then working with diffent small IT projects,  Yii.
+I also work as a tutor for schoolchildren.
 I have degree in ecology and so trully enjoy spending time on nature.

 ## Skills